VoliJS/NestedTypes/README.md

 assert( instance.b === 1 );
 assert( instance.a === 1 );
 ```
-- Class type, which can send and receive Backbone events, can be extended, and can have native properties
+- Class type, which can send and receive Backbone events and can be extended.
+Also, it can have native properties, as Model and Collection.
+The basic building block of Backbone, which was not exported from the library directly for some reason.

 ```javascript
 var myClass = Class.extend({